City-of-Vantaa-SmartLab/CultureEvents/backend/README.md

 ## Description

-PWA app to make reservations for culture events for Vantaa city
+App to make reservations for culture events for Vantaa city.

 ## Installation